-- Community Reinvestment Areas are created by the municipal corporation or county (for unincorporated areas) the ordinance must include: - Where the CRA is and what types of property investment will qualifynew construction vs remodeling, commercial, industrial, or residential (which gets a consistent percentage abated throughout the area-e.g. 15 year, 100% abated) - The ordinance must create a housing officer, publish the ordinance, and file for review by the director of development. - The director will determine if the conditions for the ordinance are met and the new CRA can be created - ► Once created, the area is open for abatements
+- Community Reinvestment Areas are created by the municipal corporation or county (for unincorporated areas) the ordinance must include: - Where the CRA is and what types of property investment will qualify-new construction vs remodeling, commercial, industrial, or residential (which gets a consistent percentage abated throughout the area-e.g. 15 year, 100% abated) - The ordinance must create a housing officer, publish the ordinance, and file with the director of development. - The director will issue a unique identifier at which point abatements can begin - Once created, the area is open for abatements